htcondor/htcondor/docs/admin-manual/networking.rst

 assigned port is desired for the *condor_collector* daemon.

 All of the HTCondor daemons on a machine may be configured to share a single port.
-See the :doc:`/admin-manual/configuration-macros` section for more information.
+See the :ref:`admin-manual/configuration-macros:condor_shared_port configuration file macros` section for more information.

 The configuration variables ``HIGHPORT`` :index:`HIGHPORT` and ``LOWPORT`` :index:`LOWPORT` facilitate setting a restricted range of ports that HTCondor will use.
 This may be useful when some machines are behind a firewall.
 The configuration macros ``HIGHPORT`` and ``LOWPORT`` will restrict dynamic ports to the range specified.
-The configuration variables are fully defined in the :doc:`/admin-manual/configuration-macros` section.
+The configuration variables are fully defined in the :ref:`admin-manual/configuration-macros:network-related configuration file entries` section.
 All of these ports must be greater than 0 and less than 65,536.
 Note that both ``HIGHPORT`` and ``LOWPORT`` must be at least 1024 for HTCondor version 6.6.8.
 In general, use ports greater than 1024, in order to avoid port conflicts with standard services on the machine.
 Another reason for using ports greater than 1024 is that daemons and tools are often not run as root, and only root may listen to a port lower than 1024.
 Also,